matthiasn/Clojure-Resources/README.md

 * **[lein-difftest on GitHub](https://github.com/brentonashworth/lein-difftest)**: plugin for pretty test output (like green for success).
 Hasn't been worked on since 2012, but still working.
 * **[lein-quickie on GitHub](https://github.com/jakepearson/quickie)**: plugin for leiningen that automatically re-runs your tests when it detects file system changes.
 Works as expected.
 * **[dsabanin/clj-pid on GitHub](https://github.com/dsabanin/clj-pid)**: Tiny Clojure library to get current process ID and save/read PID files.
 Useful when deploying an uberjar.
+* **[A Pretty Printer for Clojure](https://clojure.github.io/clojure/doc/clojure/pprint/PrettyPrinting.html)**: always useful when trying to read Clojure's datastructures as a human being.

 ## Distributed computing
 * **[Avout](https://github.com/liebke/avout)**: Distributed State in Clojure, provides a distributed implementation of **[Clojure's Software Transactional Memory (STM)](http://clojure.org/refs)**